 Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value less cost to sell at the date of foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less cost to sell.
 Revenue and expenses from operations and changes in the valuation allowance are included in net expenses from foreclosed assets.
-Residential real estate in the process of foreclosure was \$300 and \$278 at December 31, 2021 and 2020, respectively.
-Residential real estate held as other real estate owned and included in foreclosed assets on the Balance Sheets was \$0 at December 31, 2021 and 2020.
-Commercial real estate held as other real estate was \$0 at December 31, 2021 and 2020.
-Other foreclosed assets were \$213 and \$119 at December 31, 2021 and 2020, respectively.
+Residential real estate in the process of foreclosure was \$108 and \$300 at December 31, 2022 and 2021, respectively.
+There was no residential or commercial real estate held as other real estate owned at December 31, 2022 and 2021.
+Other foreclosed assets were \$165 and \$213 at December 31, 2022 and 2021, respectively.